trustgraph-ai/trustgraph/README.md

 ---

-[TrustGraph](https://trustgraph.ai) is an open-source Semantic Intelligence Layer.
-It transforms raw, unstructured data into formally defined, ontology-grounded knowledge making that knowledge retrieval-ready with natural language, fully traceable, and portable across any standards-compliant system.
+Bring your own ontology, build one, or use a domain standard in OWL.
+[TrustGraph](https://trustgraph.ai) turns raw data into governed, traceable, ontology-enhanced knowledge that agents can retrieve through native natural-language search.

-AI applications fail without shared, unambiguous semantics.
-LLMs and agents operating on vector proximity across isolated text chunks can hallucinate, lose provenance, and produce non-deterministic outcomes.
-TrustGraph is the missing layer, a semantic substrate where every fact is typed, every relationship is defined, every agent action is traced back to its source knowledge stored in standards-compliant interoperable formats.
+AI applications need shared, unambiguous semantics.
+Vector search over isolated text chunks can leave agents without the structure or provenance to produce consistent outcomes.
+TrustGraph provides that foundation: typed facts, defined relationships, and agent actions traceable to source knowledge in interoperable, standards-compliant formats.

 ## The Problem: "Common Semantic Understanding"
 To understand why AI struggles in complex use cases, consider Abbott and Costello’s classic ["Who's on First?"](https://www.youtube.com/watch?v=sYOUFGfK4bU) routine.